couchbase/couchbase-lite-ios/README.md

  * [Google Toolbox For Mac][10] is under the Apache License 2.0.
  * [CocoaHTTPServer][9], by Robbie Hanson, is under the BSD License.
  * [MYUtilities][6] (portions of which are copied into the vendor/MYUtilities directory) is under the BSD License.
 (But note that I, Jens, wrote MYUtilities and would have no problem re-licensing it under Apache for use here.)
+ * [SQLite3-unicodesn](https://github.com/illarionov/sqlite3-unicodesn) by Alexey Illiaronov, is in the public domain, but we wanted to say thanks anyway.

 ## Downloading Couchbase Lite ##